muratbek-kebtarum/ASDA_2025_Group_5_Portfolio/reports/week_6_group_5_report.md

 1. The data confirms that the path to universal electricity access has historically led away from renewable sources.
 Furthermore, our extension analysis links this "traditional renewable" usage to lower life expectancy, suggesting that for developing nations, the 'green' energy of the past (biomass) was insufficient for a healthy life.
 Future development policies must actively break this pattern to ensure that emerging economies can achieve 100% access without replicating the fossil-fuel dependence of the current high-income nations.

 2. The analysis set out to determine the extent to which a nation's ability to control corruption correlates with its government effectiveness, and whether this relationship holds consistently across global regions.
 The results overwhelmingly validate the initial hypothesis, establishing that institutional integrity (Control of Corruption) is the indispensable foundation for administrative capacity (Government Effectiveness).

+3. Our analysis of the World Bank data highlights a global dilemma.
+On one hand, we found a **near-perfect positive link (0.95)** between wealth (GDP) and emissions, showing that economic power currently comes at a high environmental cost.
+On the other hand, **the negative correlation (-0.27)** between renewables and emissions offers a potential solution, though the relationship is weaker and noisier.

+The data suggests that while renewable energy is associated with lower emissions, simply increasing renewables may not be enough to offset the massive emissions generated by high-GDP industrial activities without further structural changes to the economy.